-These variables included students' background characteristics, such as their gender and race or ethnicity (Hispanic, Black, Asian, and Other, with White serving as the baseline).2 Students' socioeconomic status (SES) was modeled by the average of their parents' educational levels (on a 5-point scale: 1 = Did not finish high school; 2 = High school; 3 = Some college; 4 = Four years of college; 5 = Graduate school).
+These variables included students' background characteristics, such as their gender and race or ethnicity (Hispanic, Black, Asian, and Other, with White serving as the baseline).
+Students' socioeconomic status (SES) was modeled by the average of their parents' educational levels (on a 5-point scale: 1 = Did not finish high school; 2 = High school; 3 = Some college; 4 = Four years of college; 5 = Graduate school).
 If educational information was missing for one parent, the information for the other parent was used as the SES indicator.
-Several variables described the students' prior mathematics experience and preparation in high school.
-These included the students' grades in their most advanced mathematics class during high school (i.e., 4.33 = A+, 4 = A, 3.67 = A-, etc.) and whether the student had taken a non-AP calculus, AP Calculus AB, or AP Calculus BC class, respectively.
+Several variables described the students' prior mathematics class during high school (i.e., 4.33 = A+, 4 = A, 3.67 = A-, etc.) and whether the student had taken a non-AP calculus AB, or AP Calculus BC class, respectively.
 The students' SAT mathematics score (200-800) was also used.
 If students reported no SAT mathematics score, but an ACT mathematics score, the latter was mapped onto the SAT mathematics scale, following the College Board (1999) concordance.
 Furthermore, we included potentially relevant college-related characteristics of students, such as the students' year of college, represented by the dummy variables sophomore, junior, senior, graduate student, and special student, with freshman as the baseline, and whether the students had previously taken a college precalculus class or a college calculus class.
 Students' career plans may also influence their attitudes toward mathematics, so the dummy variables engineering (including computing), science and mathematics, and medicine (including health) were used, with other career intentions serving as the baseline.
 Of course, the beginning-of-semester counterpart to the end-of-semester mathematics attitude composite also appeared as a control in our models.

-2 The Hispanic category contains only those students selecting this category in ethnicity.
+The Hispanic category contains only those students selecting this category in ethnicity.
 They are not counted in other categories.
 The other categories are, more precisely, Non-Hispanic Black, Non-Hispanic Asian, etc., though we drop the "Non-Hispanic" part to facilitate the writing.